 James C. Sawran is the managing shareholder of the firm's Ft.
 Lauderdale office.
 He defends professionals and healthcare clients in a range of high-stakes litigation matters.
-Over the course of his career he has represented hospitals, nursing homes, physicians, surgeons, podiatrists and other healthcare providers in medical malpractice and related claims.
+Over the course of his career, he has represented hospitals, nursing homes, physicians, surgeons, podiatrists and other healthcare providers in medical malpractice and related claims.
 He has served as lead trial counsel to one of the largest hospital corporations doing business throughout Florida and has represented clients in class actions and complex product liability matters.
-Mr. Sawran has also been involved in representation of clients in pharmacy and other professional liability claims, and with insurance coverage and bad faith.
+Mr. Sawran has also been involved in the representation of clients in pharmacy and other professional liability claims, and with insurance coverage and bad faith.

 His dedication to the support of peer review and medical staff was demonstrated in Cruger v.
 Love, a case of first impression he argued before the Florida Supreme Court, which resulted in the Court upholding the peer review privilege relating to a physician's application and delineation of medical staff privileges.